Let Them Say We Wasted The Purfume

 for survivors,

-for the ones who plant seeds
+and the ones who plant seeds

 not knowing if rain will come.